yamov/tamagui/next.md

+- useTheme in createComponent could be in a feature save a ton of render perf
 - document fullscreen elevation onHoverIn onHoverOut onPress etc
 - fix types on color, not showing all
 - fix type autocomplete not showing in menu on some